NVIDIA/NeMo/README.md

 ##### 4.1.1.2.
 Base Command Platform
 <a id="markdown-base-command-platform" name="base-command-platform"></a>

-The bignlp-scripts-bcp codebase is included as part of the common training container for Base Command Platform and Base Command Manager.
-Before starting, set up the ngc cli and configuration as described in the Base Command Platform User Guide.
-In this guide, we will mainly use two Base Command Platform workspaces, one for storing the training dataset, and another one for storing the results, checkpoints and logs.
-Therefore, start by creating these workspaces (e.g.
-`bignlp_data_ws` and `bignlp_results_ws`).
-See the Base Command Platform User Guide for how to create and work with Base Command Platform workspaces.
+The bignlp-scripts codebase is included as part of the training container.
+Before starting, set up the ngc cli and configuration as described in the Base Command Platform (BCP) User Guide.
+In this guide, we will mainly use two BCP workspaces, one for storing the training dataset, and another for storing the results, checkpoints and logs.
+Therefore, start by creating these workspaces (e.g.`bignlp_data_ws` and `bignlp_results_ws`).
+See the BCP User Guide for how to create and work with BCP workspaces.

 ##### 4.1.1.3.
 General Configuration
 <a id="markdown-general-configuration" name="general-configuration"></a>